haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Tree visualization and correction tool -- Aaron's?

-# BLASTOSPIM Training and Evaluation (Jupyter notebook running on GPU)
+# Training BlastoSPIM models on other Ground-truth Datasets (Jupyter notebook running on GPU)